-All related party transactions/arrangements entered into by the Company during the year were on an arm's length basis and in the ordinary course of business.
+All related party transactions during the year have been carried out at arms' length basis in the ordinary course of business.

 There were no materially significant related party transactions entered into by the Company during the year under review which could conflict with the interest of the Company as a whole and, as such, disclosure in Form AOC-2 pursuant to Rule 8(2) of the Companies (Accounts) Rules, 2014 has not been made.